AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/import-export-forms-and-related-assets.md

 ### Export Document Fragments, Letters, and/or Data Dictionaries {#export-document-fragments-letters-and-or-data-dictionaries}

-1. In the letters, document fragments, or data dictionary pages, tap and select the assets you want to export to a single package, and then tap Queue For Download.
+1. In the letters, document fragments, or data dictionary pages, select and select the assets you want to export to a single package, and then select Queue For Download.
 The assets are lined-up for export.
 1. As required, repeat the above step to add letters, document fragments, and data dictionaries.
-1. Tap **Download**.
+1. Select **Download**.
 1. Correspondence Management displays Download Asset(s) dialog with a list of assets in the export list.

    ![export](assets/export.png)

-1. To view the dependencies that are exported, Tap Resolve.
+1. To view the dependencies that are exported, Select Resolve.
 Or skip to the next step.
-Even if you do not tap resolve, the dependencies are still exported.
+Even if you do not select resolve, the dependencies are still exported.
-1. To download the .cmp file, tap **OK**.
+1. To download the .cmp file, select **OK**.
 1. Correspondence Management downloads a .cmp file to your computer.

    The .cmp file includes the exported assets.
 You can share the .cmp file with others.
 Other users can import the .cmp file in a different server to get all the assets in the new server.